godotengine/godot-docs/learning/features/3d/introduction_to_3d.rst

 ------

 There is no limitation on the number of lights nor of types of lights in Godot.
 As many as desired can be added (as long as performance allows).
-Shadow maps are, however, limited.
-The more they are used, the less the quality overall.

-It is possible to use :ref:`doc_light_baking`, to avoid using large amount of real-time lights and improve performance.